Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Design

 \subsubsection{\textbf{Store latent-space reasoning chains}}

-The latent-space reasoning chains are then used to build a reconstructible cache.
-Specifically, each entry in the cache corresponds to a chain, which consists of: (1) \textbf{prompt:} the initial task input, denoted as $q$.
-(2) \textbf{latent-space reasoning embeddings:} intermediate reasoning steps in latent space, denoted as: $R_{1:t} = [r_1, r_2, \ldots, r_t],$ where each $r_t$ is the latent-space reasoning embedding at reasoning step $t$.
-Each chain can be viewed as a tree where latent-space reasoning embeddings serve as nodes, and branches can be extended from any intermediate nodes to connect with other chains, which enables flexible tree-structured search and reasoning recombination.
+Each cache entry stores one chain, consisting of (1) the \textbf{prompt} $q$, the initial task input; and (2) the \textbf{latent-space reasoning embeddings} $R_{1:t} = [r_1, r_2, \ldots, r_t]$, the intermediate reasoning steps, where $r_t$ is the embedding at step $t$.
+Treating each embedding as a node, the cached chains together form a tree: a branch can extend from any intermediate node of one chain to nodes in other chains.
+This shared structure is what enables tree-structured search and reasoning recombination.